 The College requires international students to provide a financial statement verifying the ability to pay at least the first year's cost of attendance, including tuition, fees, and estimated housing expenses.
-The I-20 form will be issued once this financial statement has been received along with a \$500 non-refundable deposit.
+The I-20 form will be issued once this financial statement has been received along with the non-refundable enrollment deposit.

-The cost of attending St. John Fisher College can be estimated from the information on Tuition and Fees or by contacting the Office of Graduate Admissions at (585) 385-8161 or grad@sifc.edu.
+The cost of attending St. John Fisher College can be estimated from the information on Tuition and Fees or by contacting the Office of Graduate Admissions at (585) 385-8161 or grad@sjfc.edu.